>

 4) Students become knowledgeable about exploratory communication research conducted through quantitative methods.

-5) Students understands the role of mass media in persuasion and influence.
-Use these in advertising
+5) Understands the role of mass media in persuasion and influence and use these in advertising

 Program Competencies-Learning Outcomes Relation